II. Overview of the Collection

 A. Subject Areas and Collection Arrangement

 The primary subject areas collected are those that serve to support the instructional, research, and public service activities of the University community.
-The majority of materials are organized by the Library of Congress Classification System, with the exception of government documents, videos, paperbacks and Curriculum Library material.
+The majority of materials are organized by the Library of Congress Classification System, with the exception of government documents, videos, paperbacks and Professional Studies Library material.

 English is the language of choice for materials acquired for the UWF collections with the following exceptions:

 - Works ordered in support of foreign language courses offered by the university

 - Works of particular relevance to the West Florida region

 - Works acquired to meet instructional needs of international students enrolled at UWF